'GMA' Deals and Steals on Wheels in Charlotte

 (No promo code needed when using this direct link)

 The SockDock is a simple and easy-to-use laundry tool designed to keep socks in pairs while washing, drying and storing so you never have to sort, match or search for socks again.
 Just place the dirty socks between the sliders to store – once the SockDock is full, remove the hanger and toss it all in the washer.
 Each SockDock holds 9 pairs of socks of any size from baby to adult.
-This exclusive deal includes a set of 2 SockDocks.
+This exclusive deal includes 2 sets of SockDocks.
 Shipping is $3.99.

 Carpe: Lotion for Sweaty Hands & Feet